sstockard/sstockard.github.io/shopping.md

 What this figure tells us:

-* There is little change in sales from year to year per department
+* There is little change in sales from year to year per department.

-* The top selling and bottom selling departments remained as so for each year
+* The top selling and bottom selling departments remained as so for each year.

-* Sales in Dept 6 and Dept 7 have steadily decreased from 2010 to 2012
+* Sales in Dept 6 and Dept 7 have steadily decreased from 2010 to 2012.

 #### Correlations Between Retail Factors
 [View Python Code](https://github.com/sstockard/sstockard.github.io/blob/master/shopping/corrplot.py)

 ![Calls](shopping/corplot.png "Calls")

-* Positive correlation between Markdowns 1-4 and occurance of a holiday, but a very slight negative correlation between Markdown 5 and holiday occurance
+* Positive correlation between Markdowns 1-4 and occurance of a holiday, but a very slight negative correlation between Markdown 5 and holiday occurance.

-* While there aren't many notable correlations in this dataset, corrplots are a way to quickly visualize many possible correlations at once in exploratory analyses
+* While there aren't many notable correlations in this dataset, corrplots are a way to quickly visualize many possible correlations at once in exploratory analyses.

 ### R